RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 - Deep and wide models are ideal for a recommendation application.**Wide models** are used for memorization. **Deep models** are for generalization.
 - **TensorFlow Hub** is a repository of **reusable machine learning models** that have been **pre-trained **on large datasets and can be easily integrated into new applications with minimal effort.
 -  TensorFlow Hub provides a wide range of models for various tasks such as **natural language processing, image recognition, and object detection**.
+- Cloud Vertex AI is a **fully-managed machine learning platform** provided by Google Cloud that provides tools for building and deploying **custom ML models**.